I’m the CEO of Pathly. I also write and speak about making college degrees irrelevant.

 Here’s a short official bio.
 For something more fun, and a lot longer, click here.
 Please feel free to use at will!

 Derek Magill is an entrepreneur and writer focused on the education, career launch and Bitcoin Cash industries.
-After dropping out of college during his sophomore year as Classics major, Derek worked in the firearms industry and started a marketing company that worked with companies around the United States.
+After dropping out of college during his sophomore year as Classics major, Derek worked in the firearms industry and started a marketing company that worked with companies around the world.

 He has been a guest lecturer at the Foundation for Economic Education and The Institute for Humane Studies and has spoken at dozens of conferences and universities internationally.
 Derek is the author of the upcoming essay collection “Create Your Career” and a top writer for Quora in the College Dropouts and Bitcoin Cash section with over 1.5 million views.